Sniffleupagus/pwnagotchi_plugins/README.md

 main.plugins.morse_code.delay = 200</code>          # length of a dot in milliseconds. other timing is relative main.plugins.morse_code.invert = True               # if 1 is off and 0 is on, like Rpi0w
 main.plugins.morese_code.leaveOn = False            # leave light on (off if false) at end of message

+# tweak_view.py

+Edit the UI on the fly.
+It is a terrible user interface.
+You can break things.
+But move user interface elements around, change fonts (among the available sizes), change labels.
+From webui plugins page, click on "tweak_view" to bring up the <b>very rough</b> interface.
+Make changes carefully.
+Click "Update" at the bottom, and then go back and look at what you've done.

+  THERE IS A BUG where it sometimes turns all the fonts to "SMALL".
+Check the form to make sure everything isn't Small before submitting, or delete all the undesired mods on the result page, if you didn't.
+Its really annoying.
+The face looks funny in Small font.

+  All of the changes/tweaks/mods are saved in /etc/pwnagotchi/tweak_view.json, formatted for easy deleting.
+Changes to the file can be picked up by reloading the plugin (arguably a better interface, once you know the format, than changing things through the webui).

+  This directly changes the position, font, label and other settings that are otherwise hard coded in the init code for each kind of hardware.
+The changes are done in the data structures in memory (agent._view._state._state[blah].bleah), not to any files (other than tweak_view.json, duh).
+It might have concurrency issues sometimes.
+The plugin tried to restore the original state when it is unloaded, but if it gets messed up, restarting pwnagotchi after disabling the plugin or editing/deleting the "tweak_view.json" file will restore things back to normal.

+  Changes can take a few screen updates to take effect, depending on when the values updated.
+This plugin does not trigger any updates itself.